5.

 Opposite circulation in blade passage of radial stage

-8: Opposite circulation in blade passage of radial stage
+Opposite circulation in radial stages

 (a) direction of opposite circulation; (b) centripetal flow; (c) centrifugal flow. Ω [rad·s-1] angular velocity of opposite circulation; ar [m·s-2] centrifugal acceleration; ac [m·s-2] Coriolis acceleration.

 Opposite circulation causes uneven radial velocity component in the blade passage — accelerating one side, decelerating the other — and the change in the tangential component of the outlet velocity, which is called slip (Figure 9(a, b)).
-Opposite circulation in effect reduces the value of the Euler work due to the unfavourable change in the tangential component of the velocity W and hence V at the rotor outlet.

 Change in radial and tangential velocity components due to effect of opposite circulation